Choice of Health Professional Sample Clauses

 AutoNDA by SimpleDocs

 Choice of Health Professional.
-The MCO must inform each Member about the full panel of participating providers in its network.
+The MCO must inform each Member about the full panel of participating providers in their network.
 To the extent possible and appropriate, the MCO must offer each Member covered under this contract the opportunity to choose among participating providers.

 Choice of Health Professional.
 Per 42 CFR 438.6(m), Global Commitment to Health enrollees will have choice of health professional within the network of Medicaid providers to the extent possible and appropriate.